-The environmental and/or social characteristics ("E/S characteristics") promoted by this subfund are:
+The environmental and/or social characteristics ("E/S characteristics") promoted by this sub-fund are:

-- A minimum proportion of the sub-fund's investments shall meet minimum ESG standards, i.e. the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels. - 2.
-The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process. - 3.
+- 1. A minimum proportion of the sub-fund's investments shall meet minimum ESG standards, i.e. the issuers that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels. - 3.
+2. The identification and analysis of an issuer's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process.
 Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - 4.
-Excluding activities covered by HSBC Asset Management's Responsible Investment Policies, the ("Excluded Activities") as listed below.
+Where instances of potential violations of UNGC principles are identified, issuers will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - 1.
+4. Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the ("Excluded Activities") as listed below.

-The attainment of the E/S characteristics are measured using the sustainable indicators below, some of which are measured against the MSCI EMU SMID, as the "Reference Benchmark" for the sub-fund.
+The attainment of the E/S characteristics are measured using the sustainable indicators below, some of which are measured against the Markit iBoxx EUR Corporates, as the

+"Reference Benchmark" for the sub-fund.
 However, this benchmark has not been designated for the purpose of achieving the E/S characteristics promoted by the sub-fund.